-Delivering bad news to patients is difficult and it requires patience and refined communication to:
+Breaking negative news to patients is difficult and it requires patience, refined communication and empathy to:

-- Understand what patients are experiencing - Foster trust, so a partnership begins to form - Acknowledges the patients emotional state - Listen attentively, so we can engage our patients - Empower our patient to allow them to be proactive and in charge of their health care
+- Understand what patients are experiencing. - Foster trust, so a partnership begins to form. - Provide patients with high quality patient care. - Acknowledge the patients emotional state - Listening attentively, so we can engage our patients. - Empowering our patient will allow them to be proactive and in charge of their health care.